brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Bugfix] Warning when accessing the backend module.
     - [Bugfix] Warning when saving the settings.
     - [Bugfix] Getter analysis of the Aimeos debugger misses mtime and ctime.
-    - [Bugfix] Wrong class list in the aimeos decorator analysis.
+    - [Bugfix] Wrong class list in the Aimeos decorator analysis.
     - [Bugfix] Wrong PHP constraints in the ext_emconf.
     - [Bugfix] Wrong null values for dynamically declared properties.
     - [Bugfix] Inaccessible array values from array casted objects.